What is Liability Insurance Coverage

 • Liability insurance.

-• Uninsured/underinsured motorist coverage.
+• Uninsured/underinsured motorist coverage for bodily injury only.

 • $25,000 per person.